 Reading Your Test Analysis Report

 The purpose of this bulletin is to help instructors answer two common questions about their multiple-choice tests: "How well did my test work?", and more importantly, "How can I improve this test?".
-This memo describes the information contained in the test analysis program output from the Evaluation and Examination Service (EES) and offers suggestions for using this information to improve classroom tests.
+This memo describes the information contained in the test analysis report from the Evaluation and Examination Service (EES).
+Suggestions are offered for using this information to improve classroom tests.

 Identification, Page 1 (sample)

 The bottom of the first page includes the number of items on the test that were scored and how the test was scored plus contact information for EES.

 The difficulty index is somewhat of a misnomer because it actually reflects how easy (percent of students answering correct) an item was for the class.
 For tests that are intended to differentiate among students, maximum differentiation can be achieved in tests of moderate difficulty (i.e., when items are answered correctly by 50% to 80% of the group).
 Difficulty indices diverging widely from this recommended range may indicate the need for item revision.
 For tests intended to show students' levels of content mastery, however, high item difficulty values are not uncommon since it is anticipated that most (possibly all) students should answer each item correctly.